 Objective: To develop a provisional core set of response measures for clinical trials of systemic sclerosis (SSc).

-Conclusion: Using a Delphi exercise, we developed a provisional core set of measures for assessment of disease activity and severity in clinical trials of SSc.
+Conclusion: Using a Delphi exercise, we have developed a provisional core set of measures for assessment of disease activity and severity in clinical trials of SSc.